Megalopta genalis: Nocturnal adaptations

 Most bees are diurnal, active during the day.
 This species and its closest relatives are nocturnal, leaving the nest to forage in the evening.
 Its adaptations to dim light have been well studied.
 Like other bees, it has apposition compound eyes, an eye type which is effective in bright light.
 Specialized anatomical differences in the eyes, such as larger facets, make them 27 times more sensitive to light than those of diurnal bees.
 Cells in the eyes are especially sensitive to the polarization of light that occurs during twilight hours, the time when the bee is active.
 The brain also has specialized neurons that help it process low light.
 In addition, new research has shown that they use more than just light sensitivity to be nocturnal.
 M. genalis actually uses a neural summation of previous experiences in order to improve the reliability of their vision in dim light.
 They use this data stored in their brains in order to precisely land and fly long distances in large changes of light.

 There are a few main benefits to nocturnal behavior, including less competition when foraging, as well as lower risk of predation when foraging.
-One of the plants that the bee collects pollen from is Pseduobombax septanatum, which as flowers that only open at sunset.
+One of the plants that the bee collects pollen from is Pseudobombax septenatum, which has flowers that only open at sunset.